socialgorithm/tournament/README.md

-# Socialgorithm Core Monorepo
+# Socialgorithm Server

-An monorepo containing the Socialgorithm data model and tournament server, used for running competitions.
+An monorepo containing the Socialgorithm data model, tournament server and UI, used for running competitions.

 Usage Guides:
 * [Model](packages/model/README.md)